VOLT

 Supported data shapes

-The runtime is built around LAMMPS-oriented inputs such as dump files, data files, and archives that contain them.
+The runtime supports LAMMPS-oriented inputs: dump files, data files, and archives containing them.
 If the selected input expands into multiple valid simulation files, the daemon processes them as part of the same import workflow.

 On this page